IRS Accepting Applications for the Internal Revenue Service Advisory Council (IRSAC)

 How to Apply:

-Applications will be accepted beginning May 1 through June 14, 2013.
+Applications will be accepted beginning May 1 through June 26, 2015.
 IRSAC is comprised of no more than thirty (35) members.
-Applications are currently being accepted for approximately 11 appointments that will begin in January 2014.
+Applications are currently being accepted for approximately five (5) appointments that will begin in January 2016.
 It is important that the IRSAC continue to represent a diverse taxpayer and stakeholder base.
 Accordingly, to maintain membership diversity, selection is based on the applicant’s qualifications and areas of expertise.
 Practitioner checks are required of all applicants.
 In addition, a Federal Bureau of Investigation (FBI) check is required of all applicants that are deemed “best qualified.”
-Federally registered lobbyists cannot be members of the IRSAC.

 Applicants must complete the following: